Table of Contents

 That field is NOT an inter-stage variable.
 Instead, it’s a builtin.
 It happens that @builtin(position) has a different meaning in a vertex shader vs a fragment shader.

-In a vertex shader @builtin(position) is the output that the GPU needs to draw triangles/lines/points
+In a vertex shader @builtin(position) is the output of a coordinate that the GPU uses to draw triangles/lines/points.

 In a fragment shader, @builtin(position) is an input.
 It’s the pixel coordinate of the pixel that the fragment shader is currently being asked to compute a color for.